kimdesok/DeepPATH/DeepPATH_code/example_TCGA_lung/README.md

 ```shell
 python 00_preprocessing/0b_tileLoop_deepzoom4.py  -s 512 -e 0 -j 32 -B 50 -M 20 -o 512px_Tiled "downloaded_data/*/*svs"
 ```
-It takes about 10sec to generaste 10k tiles when using 30 CPUs.
+It takes about 10sec to generate 10k tiles when using 30 CPUs.

 ## 2.2 - Pre-processing - sorting

-* Sort the dataset into a test, train and validation cohort for a 3-way classifier (LUAD/LUSC/Normal).
-You need to create a new directory and run this job from that directory
+* Sort the dataset into a test, train and validation cohort for a three-way classifier (LUAD/LUSC/Normal).
+* You need to create a new directory and run this job from that directory.

 ```shell
 mkdir r1_sorted_3Cla